Scorpil/monico/README.md

 ### Installation

-`monic` is distributed as a standard python package.
+`monico` is distributed as a standard python package.
 Installing it in your system is as simple as:

 ```
 git clone <repo-url> monic
-cd monic/
+cd monico/
 pip install .
 ```